yinyanfr/comic-dl/README.md

   -n, --name              Optional: Proride the serie title and override the folder name.
   -o, --output            Optional: The path where downloaded files are saved (default to .), setting this flag when using list will save a ComicInfo.xml to the path.
   -O, --override          Optional: overrides downloaded chapters.
+  -p, --presets           Optional: loading a JSON file of site presets.
   -r, --retry             Optional: Automatically re-download chapters with failed images.
   -s, --slience           Optional: Silence the console output, including the confirm prompt.
   -T, --timeout           Optional: Override the default 10s request timeout.